About the Global and Regional Studies course block

 - Gain command of key concepts and theories to support your analysis of global and regional issues in the world of work

-- Think critically about global commerce and culture over time in different places
+- Think critically about global commerce, international relations, and culture over time in different places

 - Develop a broad understanding of global movements of people, goods, money, and ideas across regions and in different historical moments, with knowledge based on specific regions supporting a global view